tardate/LittleArduinoProjects/README.md

 * [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
 But often I needed a non-standard part for the diagram.
 Here they are.
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 101 Projects...
+## 102 Projects...
-Latest addition - [ArdWinVaders](./playground/OLED/ArdWinVaders) - an Arduino & OLED version of a classic game.
+Latest addition - [SolenoidControl](./playground/SolenoidControl) - controlling a mini solenoid with an Arduino.

 | Project                                                            | Category                   | Description                               |
 |--------------------------------------------------------------------|----------------------------|-------------------------------------------|